FurtherV/dnd5e-homebrew/README.md

-# dnd5e-homebrew
+# Dungeons and Dragons 5e - Homebrew
-A collection of homebrew for dnd 5e
+This repository contains macros for roll20 and homebrew for DnD 5e.